danielmoi/command-line-tute/lessons/05-where-am-i.md

 ```

 Some important things displayed in this line:
+1. Location
-1. Location = we are in the `~` directory
+    - we are in the `~` directory
-2. Command prompt = the `$`
+2. Command prompt
+    - this is the "`$`"
     - this indicates that the shell is ready to receive commands
-3. Command line = the space after the command prompt
+3. Command line
+    - the empty spaces after the command prompt
     - we type our commands here

 ---